 Pain medication will be sent home with your dog, and in some cases your veterinarian can also provide you with medication to help keep your dog calm during recovery.
 Notify your veterinarian if you notice any swelling, persistent oozing, or bleeding from the incision site, or if your dog seems unusually pained.

 Your dog may need a follow-up recheck appointment after her spay, depending on her health and the sutures used.
 Sutures that need to be removed will require an appointment, whereas absorbable sutures will not.
 Talk to your veterinarian about the best course of action for your dog.

-Spaying your dog is a big decision.
-After all, surgeries come with risks, and we can sometimes imbue our animals with human emotions.
-However, your dog will not be sad that she cannot have puppies, and the health benefits of spaying almost always outweigh any potential risks.
+While spaying your dog is a big decision, in most cases, it’s the right choice unless you plan to breed your dog responsibly.
+While surgery can be emotional for owners, your dog will not be sad that she cannot have puppies, and the health benefits of spaying almost always outweigh any potential risks.